-Zero point verification and zero adjustment cannot be performed if the following process conditions are present:
+Zero verification and zero adjustment cannot be performed if the following process conditions are present:

-- Gas pockets Ensure that the system has been sufficiently flushed with the medium.
-Repeat flushing can help to eliminate gas pockets - Thermal circulation In the event of temperature differences (e.g. between the measuring tube inlet and outlet section), induced flow can occur even if the valves are closed due to thermal circulation in the device - Leaks at the valves If the valves are not leak-tight, flow is not sufficiently prevented when determining the zero point
+- lacktriangle Gas pockets - Ensure that the system has been sufficiently flushed with the medium.
+Repeated flushing can help to eliminate gas pockets. - Thermal circulation - In the event of temperature differences (e.g. between the measuring tube inlet and outlet section), induced flow can occur even if the valves are closed due to thermal circulation in the device - Leaks at the valves - If the valves are not leak-tight, flow is not sufficiently prevented when determining the zero point